 Salsa verde using fresh romaine lettuce is so simple and, well, obvious that I can’t believe I didn’t try this years ago.
 It’s in the arsenal of non recipe recipes now.
 Bright and tangy I ate this easy salsa verde on a few corn tortillas with melted sharp cheddar cheese but I can see it […]

-Cauliflower Fried “Rice” A quick, delicious, grain-free stir fry.
+Cauliflower Fried “Rice” A quick, delicious, gluten and grain-free stir fry using diced cauliflower instead of rice.
 Add egg and call it paleo.
 Add tofu and call it vegan.
 Add an extra swirl of siracha and call it spicy.
 Just don’t call it Sue.
-As someone allergic to cashews I have a healthy fear of food in quotes.
-“Sour cream” almost sent me […]
+As someone allergic to cashews I have a healthy fear of […]

 Like so many recipes originated in restaurants the secret ingredient here is butter- that’s all classic buffalo wing sauce is, Frank’s Red Hot Sauce and melted butter.
 The premade sauce uses oil and butter flavor.
 We can do better than that.
 I’m not trying to get fancy or buck tradition but served any other way […]